Ready to send better job applications?

 • Full name

-• Phone number (and you’ll need to start picking up withheld numbers once you’ve sent off your CV)
+• Phone number.
+Remember, you’ll need to start picking up withheld numbers once you’ve sent off your CV.

-• LinkedIn URL – adding your LinkedIn URL shows that your social CV is in order and that your profile has more evidence as to why they should interview you.
+• LinkedIn URL.
+Adding your LinkedIn URL shows that you're open to connecting, and it provides even more evidence as to why they should interview you.
 Think of it like an extended CV.
-If you don’t use LinkedIn often, though, leave it out.

-A personal profile is a short statement (70 words or less - the more concise the better!) that highlights your key attributes, achievements and skills.
 A strong profile will help you stand out from the hundreds of other CVs an employer is sifting through.
 Include information that shows your passion for the industry and why you’d be a great fit for the role.
+This is your space to shine – use it to highlight what makes you a unique and desirable candidate!

 Need help selling yourself?
 Read our guide on how to write an outstanding personal profile for your graduate CV.